Princely Plot Bunny

-Akihiko eyed Shinobu once before scanning the paper, taking in the words.
+Akihiko eyed Shinobu before scanning the paper, absorbing the words.
 To Hiroki's slight dismay, the camber of the prince's lips deepened.
-The information, rather than becoming a concern, became a reason to delve further in his investigations.
+The information, rather than becoming a concern, became a reason to delve further in his investigation.

-It was times like these when Hiroki thought to himself that Akihiko desperately needed more hobbies.
+It was times like now when Hiroki thought to himself that Akihiko desperately needed more hobbies.

 "You are aware there is a large age gap between your ex brother-in-law and yourself?"
 Akihiko put forth.
-At the 'brother-in-law', Shinobu outright grimaced, but he stood his ground nonetheless.
+At the 'brother-in-law,' Shinobu outright grimaced, but stood his ground nonetheless.